MSU-PRL/PRL-website/README.md

 # PRL Website - Custom Code
 <strong>*UNDER CONSTRUCTION *</strong> <br />
-<p>The Mura Content Management System, as set up by the College of Natural Sciences, comes with a pre-built design to maintain visual consistency across all the College's websites.
+<p><em>The Mura Content Management System, as set up by the College of Natural Sciences, comes with a pre-built design to maintain visual consistency across all the College's websites.
 With that said, we do have the option to customize the content that is included between the header and footer areas.
-Below are the instructions for the PRL's custom code files, as found in their respective folders in this repository.</p>
+Below are the instructions for the PRL's custom code files, as found in their respective folders in this repository.</em></p>
 <hr>
 <h2>CSS Folder</h2>
 <p>The CSS folder contains all custom stylesheets for the PRL website.
 Instructions for managing the code:</p>